About the Course

 The course is designed to give candidates the very best chance of passing the Primary FANZCA examination.
 Some of the course comprises syllabus content, although the syllabus is huge, and we cannot expect to cover it all.
 We do, however, attempt to concentrate on what we think are the most important areas; areas which are generally poorly tackled in the exam, or generally poorly understood by the candidates.

 In addition, a great deal of our content is geared toward practice for the actual examination.
-This content focusses on developing good examination technique, and in simulating the actual examination: written, MCQ and viva components.
-Candidates will normally have daily viva practice and daily short-answer question (SAQ) practice (which we will mark and return).
+This content focuses on developing good examination technique, and in simulating the actual examination: written, MCQ and viva components.
+Face-to-face candidates will normally have daily viva practice and daily short-answer question (SAQ) practice (which we will mark and return).

 We strive to make the standard of our practice examinations match the actual standard of the exam itself.
 The course is intensive and the standard is high.
-We attempt to provide all candidates with detailed feedback on their performance in the course as a means of focussing their effort for the actual examination.
+We attempt to provide all candidates with detailed feedback on their performance in the course as a means of focusing their effort for the actual examination.
+Unfortunately we don’t anticipate being able to provide any online exam practice for our virtual attendees, but we do have some things we can offer instead, which we think are better than nothing.

 We expect all candidates to attend all parts of the course.
 Obviously those virtual attendees have flexibility to attend whenever they like.

 Who is eligible?

 The course is open to anaesthetic trainees from New Zealand, Australia or Asia who intend to attempt the Primary FANZCA examination in the near future.
 The course has 20 places.

-We will only accept applicants who are registered to attempt the exam at the next sitting (August 2019).
-We believe our course is very good at getting people “up to speed” in time for the exam, but we recognise that the momentum drops off after a while.
+We will only accept applicants who are registered to attempt the exam at the next sitting (August 2022).
+We believe our course is very good at getting people “up to speed” in time for the exam, but we recognise that the momentum drops off quickly without the fear of the exam to spur you on.

 We will provide lunch each day, as well as nibbles at break times.